 Spay/Neuter Your Pet (SNYP) was founded in 1997 by a core group of animal welfare advocates who wanted to focus 100 percent of their energy on prevention.
 From our inception, SNYP has annually grown in both scope of programs offered, and the number of clients served.
 Thousands of people call our helpline each year—proof there is a tremendous need for our services.

-For over 20 years SNYP worked closing with the veterinary community who provided their services at reduced rates for SNYP clients.
+For over 20 years SNYP worked closely with the veterinary community who provided their services at reduced rates for SNYP clients.
 SNYP is forever grateful for the many dedicated veterinary clinics that participated in SNYP programs over the past 20+ years.

 In August of 2018, SNYP was approached with an opportunity to start a low-cost spay/neuter clinic.
 Our goal was to relieve the pressures created by SNYP programs on the local veterinary community while being able to continue offering low-cost spay/neuter services to the community.

 After much research and work SNYP opened a spay/neuter clinic at 111 N. Pacific Hwy in Talent, Oregon.